• Skip to main content

 • 1 clove garlic minced (optional)

-• garam masala or mutton masala (use as needed, refer notes)
+• 1 teaspoon meat masala or garam masala as required (refer notes)

 • 4 dried red chilies (use as needed, less spicy variety)

-• 3 tbsps grated dried coconut (copra, substitute with 2 tbsps poppy seeds/khus khus or fresh coconut)
+• 3 tablespoons grated dried coconut (copra, substitute with 2 tbsps poppy seeds/khus khus or fresh coconut)

 • 4 to 6 cloves